-Whenever The Financial Conduct Authority (FCA) publish a ‘Dear CEO’ letter, you can guarantee that some of the most interesting material won’t be in the actual note.
-Instead, it will be tucked away in an Annexe, buried in a fleeting webpage link, or plain sight encoded in a press release.
+Whenever the Financial Conduct Authority (FCA) publish a ‘Dear CEO’ letter, you can guarantee that some of the most interesting material won’t be in the actual note.
+Instead, it will be tucked away in an Annexe, buried in a fleeting webpage link, or in plain sight encoded in a press release.

 And this was certainly the case when the FCA published “The rising cost of living – acting now to support customers” in mid-June.
 Based on new FCA research, this rightfully prompted immediate discussion about the failure of many firms to engage customers, understand their needs, consider a wider range of forbearance options, or signpost to external advice services.

 However, in a linked webpage, one particular sentence caught my eye: “we expect firms to consider [vulnerability] when developing products or services…but we haven’t yet seen enough clear evidence of firms systematically doing this”.

 So, what should firms make of this lack of visible evidence?

 This statement from the FCA should not have come as a surprise to any firm.
 After all, good design was identified by the Financial Services Authority way back in 2006 as one of six outcomes in its Treating Customer’s Fairly work (Outcome 2: “Products and services marketed and sold in the retail market are designed to meet the needs of identified consumer groups and are targeted accordingly”).

 Since then, ‘designing out’ the harms that vulnerable consumers might face has been repeatedly emphasised, running from Occasional Paper Number 8 in 2015, through all three versions of the FCA’s guidance on vulnerability from 2019 to 2021, and now in the imminent Consumer Duty.
 So, given the long-standing calls for such design, why isn’t there evidence of more firms doing this?

 One reason is that designing for vulnerability can be difficult.